Artificial Intelligence for Dynamical Systems in Wireless Communications: Modeling for the Future: Up and Down the Media Layers

 For a moment, examine the billiard ball system in which a tiny difference in the initial condition drastically changes the trajectory of the billiard ball, depending on the table shape and the position of other balls.
 The billiard ball analogy works to an extent in the context of electromagnetic waves in a chamber and explains \emph{ray chaos}: the divergence of two electromagnetic waves originating from almost the same place, due to multiple bounces off the environment \cite{galdi_wave_2005}.
 Ray chaos is achievable in other wave settings as well, e.g. the acoustic case.
 The case of sound waves is actually the one from which we borrow a useful application of ray chaos for radio: enabling good time reversal.

 Time reversal in acoustics is the idea of creating a sound wave which is a time-reversed version of a given sound wave received: like an echo, but converging into the point of the original wave's source.
 This idea \cite{fink_time_1992} extends to optics and radio communications, serving as the core principle of several localization and communication schemes, e.g. conjugate beamforming.
-Time-reversed wave generation works better in a rich scattering environment, as this environment is effectively mapped through repeated bounces in the multipath.
-A chaotic environment provides this, as it exhibits ergodicity: the system will eventually pass through any part of its attractor, if we can afford to wait.
+In a rich scattering environment with a lot of reflections, the bounces in the multipath quickly map the entire space and allow good time reversal.
+A chaotic environment has this property as well, as it exhibits ergodicity: the system will eventually pass through any part of its attractor, if we can afford to wait.

 Time in dynamical system can either be a discrete or a continuous variable.
 An interesting example of blurring the lines between the two is the calculation of a continuous-time limit of a discrete system.
-The continuous model is a limit of a discrete model as the discrete time shrinks.
+The continuous model is a limit of a discrete model as the discrete time interval shrinks.
 If the systems are spatial instead of temporal (i.e. a distance plays the role of time), the shrinking distance produces a continuum in the limit process.
 In a network, the infinitely increasing density aims for the limiting continuous process \cite{sirkeci-mersen_continuum_2005} (Table \ref{tbl}).
 The resulting continuous system may either be an approximation good enough, or a way to obtain lower/upper bounds on the discrete system performance.